 The first challenge for most teams, after mastering Kanban, is that they lose visibility into the bigger picture.
 Many tasks get done, but the connection to the parent project or initiative is easily lost.
-The usual approach in situations like these is the addition of a Portfolio Kanban lane in the Team Kanban board.
-This is a simplified lane at the top of your Kanban board, where the so-called “Initiatives” are being visualized and tracked.
-In the specific case of Kanbanize, the Portfolio Kanban lane looks like this:
+The usual approach in situations like these is the addition of a Portfolio Kanban workflow/lane in the Team Kanban board.
+This is a simplified work area at the top of your Kanban board, where the so-called “Initiatives” are being visualized and tracked.
+In the specific case of Kanbanize, the Portfolio Kanban Initiatives Workflow looks like this:

-The top Portfolio Kanban lane contains Initiatives, which are visible to the entire team.
+The top Portfolio Kanban area contains Initiatives, which are visible to the entire team.
 New children of the Initiatives can be created with a simple drag and drop and everyone can quickly check where the key Initiatives stand.
 Also, the Initiatives change their status automatically, based on the status of the children Kanban cards.

 Suppose that you are a project manager at a web agency.
 You are tasked with a big web project that you need to execute on a tight schedule.
 If your default behavior is to plan everything on a Gantt chart, please read this article first: Kanban Planning – Killing the Gantt Chart.
 Scheduling everything in MS Project is not going to work well – countless projects have been failed this way, and you don’t have to do it yourself.

-Your best option is to break down the project into MMFs (minimal marketable features) in the Agile/Lean world, then break them down into Team tasks (user stories) and let your teams PULL them at a sustainable speed.
-This means that they will only start working on a new MMF when another MMF has been finished.
+Your best option is to break down the project into the so-called MMFs (minimal marketable features) in the Agile/Lean world, then break them down into Team tasks (user stories) and let your teams PULL them at a sustainable speed.
+This means that they will only start working on a new "Agile" MMF when another MMF has been finished.
 If you do this and make sure that no MMFs get stuck forever, your chances of success are much higher.
 But how do you track all that and how do you know if you are going to make it?